Wondering how to sell photos as NFT?

 You should also be aware that NFTs’ rates are a little higher during the week due to more users on the blockchain.

 I’d also like to note that there are no rules and no limits to how much you can list your images for!
-It’s your work and you can place whatever price tag on your art as you wish.
+It’s your work and you can place whatever price tag on your NFT photos as you wish.

-WHAT RIGHTS DO I OWN ON MY NFT PHOTOGRAPHY?
+WHAT RIGHTS DO I OWN ON MY NFT PHOTOS?

 Now that you know everything about how to sell NFT photography let’s focus on the copyright part of the market.